 Yes, broth.
 But not the Swanson carton kind.
 You can very easily make broth at home and start giving some to your little one.

-A third reason is that you can cook meat and veggies in it, making an entire meal in one step!
+You can cook meat and veggies in it too, making an entire meal in one step!

 Several sources say that eggs cause an allergic reaction if introduced too early, which is true, in part.